-It’s only been about a week since the Disavow Tool was released by Google and already companies are appearing offering these services.
-I received an extremely strange email today on one of the sites I manage asking me to remove a link from that site.
+It’s only been about a week since Google released the Disavow Tool and already companies are appearing offering these services.
+I received a bizarre email today on one of the sites I manage asking me to remove a link from that site.

-First I was not concerned as I had just glanced at the email and thought OK, I will get to it at some stage today or tomorrow.
-I had received emails like this before asking for links within articles to be removed or updated and for me that’s fine.
+First I was not concerned as I had just glanced at the email and thought OK, I would get to it at some stage today or tomorrow.
+I had received emails like this before asking for links to articles to be removed or updated, and for me that’s fine.

-This email however was different.
+This email, however, was different.
 It was sent from a site called rmoov.com with a subject line of Link Removal Request and inside it listed all the links that the webmaster who submitted the form would like removed.
-Again I though OK this is just some fool who didn’t have enough front to send me a friendly email asking to remove the link – which by the way I would have without issue.
+Again I thought OK this is just some fool who didn’t have enough front to send me a friendly email asking to remove the link – which by the way I would have without issue.

 So What Is Rmoov

-Their website states that rmoov is a simple tool the helps you submit link removal requests to webmasters quickly and easily.
-I mean really guys; isn’t this all about building relationships and helping each other get what we need online.
-The best part however is this last statement on their page: you can also get a Free Trial and start to remove bad links right away.
+Their website states that Rmoov is a simple tool the helps you submit link removal requests to webmasters quickly and easily.
+I mean guys; isn’t this all about building relationships and helping each other get what we need online.
+The best part, however, is this last statement on their page: you can also get a Free Trial and start to remove bad links right away.

 There is that phrase again: “Bad Links”.
 What really is a bad link?
 To me the only people that need services like these are the comment spammers or webmasters who have paid blackhat providers to build thousands of low quality links to a site or were placing spammy comments all over the Internet.

 If you are reading this post and can accurately tell me and the other readers